Skip to main content

 Modifiers

-Items can have modifiers applied to them in the key.
+Items can have modifiers applied to them.
 For example, lets say you're configuring the GUI for EcoSkills.
 You want it to be a player head with a texture, but you're not sure how to do that, because it looks like you have to just specify a material.
-Actually, in all of my plugins, wherever it asks for a material, it's actually doing a lookup.
+Actually, in all eco plugins, wherever it asks for a material, it's actually doing a lookup.
 You can specify any of the following modifiers to it:

-• Enchantments: You specify an enchantment by adding <enchantment>:<level> to the key, and you can chain these together
+• Enchantments: You can specify an enchantment with <enchantment>:<level>

 • Skull Texture: If the material is a player head, you can specify the texture with texture:<base64>.
 A list of skulls and textures can be found here.